dsgreen/magnetic-wp/README.md

-Magnetic
+Magnetic WP
 ============

-This is a minimal blog or portfolio theme called Magnetic.
+This is a minimal blog or portfolio theme called Magnetic WP.
 Use the included Sass files to customize it further and make it your own.
 This theme is based on the `underscores` theme (http://underscores.me).
 Enjoy!

 Notes
 -----